INFO-201-Fall-2023/Final-Project-Group11/README.md

   - 25441 Columns

 ## Background Research/Inspiration
-*Finally, your proposal should include sources of inspiration/background research that you've found on the web.
-These can be new articles, blog posts, or even interactive visualizations.
-In your proposal please include the following:*
-- *List no fewer than 5 URLs of articles and other web applications that share common goals and/or features with your proposed project idea.*
-- *And for each of the 5 listed inspirations from above, write at least two bullet point items comparing and contrasting your project idea with the given inspiration.*

 **1) Do people with mental illness and substance use disorders use tobacco more often? | National Institute on Drug Abuse (NIDA) (nih.gov)**
 - “Rates of smoking among people with mental illness were highest for young adults, those with low levels of education, and those living below the poverty level”.
 - According to the 2022 Monitoring the Future Survey, 4% of 12th graders, 1.7% of 10th graders, and 0.8% of 8th graders used cigarettes in the past month.12 An analysis of the 2022 National Youth Tobacco Survey (NYTS) found that 11.3% of middle and high school students reported using a tobacco product in the last 30 days, with higher rates among young people experiencing high levels of psychological distress.
 Young people whose guardians earned lower wages and young people from marginalized communities, such as lesbian, gay and bisexual young people and transgender young people, reported higher smoking rates